Looking for HR metrics dashboard examples? Keep on reading.

 4. Sales & Marketing Dashboard

-The sales and marketing dashboard allows HR teams to keep tabs on everything from sales numbers to marketing efforts.
-It’s important to note that some people refer to this type of dashboard as a CRM dashboard.
-Regardless of what you call it, though, it’s a handy tool.
+The sales and marketing dashboard allows HR teams to monitor everything from sales numbers to marketing efforts.
+Some people refer to this type of dashboard as a CRM dashboard.

 If you’re struggling to market your product or service, you can identify why this is happening so you can fix any problems.